PudgyPigeon/TakeHomeTask/README.md

 The main file "app.py" outlines the UI elements show on the page.

-At the moment, there is no authentication or hosting of real-time data.
-Every element on the website is currently mock data but has allowed me to learn more about the compositional aspects of the H20 framework.

-Each view presently within the app: "Table View" and "Plot View" is defined by their own functions.
+Each tab presently within the app: "Table View", "Plot View", and "Dashboard View" is defined by their own functions.
-Before the DOM renders each respective data chart, the function del q.page[] is used to wipe the screen clean before the function then proceeds to bring up the respective chart.
+Before the DOM renders each respective data chart, the function del q.page[''] is used to wipe the screen clean before the function then proceeds to bring up the respective chart.
+The components being rendered and deleted are "cards," H2O's way of organizing forms, text, images, and other data.

-From my brief experimentation with the framework, every frontend element encountered so far is laid out in a dictionary/array format which simplifies the composotion of the frontend.
-Further research into the backend integration in this framework will be needed as development continues.

-To be updated as development progresses.
+The way H2O-Wave works is by composing everything in a grid-based/dictionary based system.
+The site, its pages, and its cards work much like indexed values inside of an array.
+In a sense, this is an intuitive move by H2O's developers to accomodate the mode of thinking that most data scientists employ throughout the majority of their work.

+In regards to the backend, datasets were taken from Kaggle so as to cut down on the time necessary to create mock datasets.
+Unfortunately, though the task prompt requested specific data be downloaded, errors were encountered in the procurement of said files and so, a suitable replacement was found.

+These datasets were initially CSV files and converted through AWS's Glue crawler modules into parquet files, a columnar dataset utilized for its scalability, speed, and specificity of its querying.

+The app was composed in WSL2 initially and then Dockerized after completion of the prototype.
+The Docker component of this app relies on the Dockerfile as well as the Docker Compose file, both of which define the libraries, CLI commands, and various other variables necessary for setting up the development environment.

+# Checklist of things to do:

+1.)
+Fetch data from AWS S3 Bucket - Perhaps through a library like Pandas or Boto3
+    -Then display it in charts using q.args

+2.)
+Set up SSO Authentication/Login for user

+3.)
+Dockerize Application